strawberry-development/Siftify/README.md

 ## Publish Configuration

+Publish the package's configuration file by running:

 ```bash
 php artisan vendor:publish --tag="siftify-config"
 ```

-This will publish the configuration file to `config/siftify.php`.
+This will generate the configuration file in `config/siftify.php`.

 ## Basic Usage

+Here's an example of how to use Siftify in your controller:

 ```php
 use strawberrydev\Siftify\Siftify;